montillall/Pewlett-Hackard-Analysis/README.md

 ![](Retiring_Emp_Title.png)

 * The total of eligible retiring employees that were born between 1952 and 1955 is 72458 employees.
-* The majority of eligible retiring employees are currently ocupying senior positions which could be assumed that these employees will retired at any given time.
+* The majority of eligible retiring employees are currently occupying senior positions which could be assumed that these employees will retired at any given time.
 * With respect to the mentorship program, it was identified that there are 1549 employees who are eligible to participate in a mentorship program.
 See a snapshot of the list of eligible mentor employees below.

 ![](Mentor_Employees.png)